Salwa-Alhajali/RiverCrossingPuzzle/README.md

-# 🚤 River Game: Save the Day!
+# 🚤 River Crossing Game: Save the Day!

 Welcome to the **River Crossing Puzzle**!
 Your mission?
 Get a human, a mouse, a cat, and a piece of cheese across the river safely... without anyone eating anyone else! 🧀🐭🐱